An Exegetical and Applicable Analysis of Titus 3:3-8

 Titus 3:3-8 “For we ourselves were once foolish, disobedient, led astray, slaves to various passions and pleasures, passing our days in malice and envy, hated by others and hating one another.
 But when the goodness and loving kindness of God our Savior appeared,he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit,whom he poured out on us richly through Jesus Christ our Savior,so that being justified by his grace we might become heirs according to the hope of eternal life.
 The saying is trustworthy, and I want you to insist on these things, so that those who have believed in God may be careful to devote themselves to good works.
 These things are excellent and profitable for people” [All Scripture will be from the ESV].

-Titus 3:3-8 is the message of the Gospel in a form that is both short and sweet, even still.
+Titus 3:3-8 is the message of the Gospel in a form that is both short and sweet.
 In such few words we still feel the power that is within the Gospel (1 Corinthians 1:17-18).
 Titus, an evangelist in Crete, was told these words through a letter of Paul.
-He was told these words to both encourage himself, and to encourage all believers he was associated with.
+He was told these words to both be encouraged himself and to encourage all the believers he was associated with.
 You can almost sense Paul’s passion in these words.
-It’s almost as if you can see him in his old age, imprisoned, and beaten up, declaring the beauty, that is Christ, and him crucified.
+It’s almost as if you can see him in his old age, imprisoned, and beaten up, declaring the beauty that is Christ and him crucified.

 The Sinfulness of Man Before Christ